All Dogs Go to Heaven (EP): Background and recording

 Glaive released his debut extended play (EP), Cypress Grove, in November 2020.
 It gained him a global fanbase and received widespread critical acclaim; The Faders Alex Robert Ross said it positioned Glaive as "the most promising kid in pop music" and called him "a naturally gifted songwriter".
 Though Glaive is categorized as a hyperpop artist, Cypress Grove pulls from multiple other genres.
 In August 2021, Glaive performed his first live show at Cole Bennett's Summer Smash festival.

 While Cypress Grove was recorded in his bedroom, Glaive travelled to Los Angeles to record his next EP, All Dogs Go to Heaven, in a studio across a two-week period with Travis Barker and Nick Mira.
 After making around 20 songs during the recording period, he had to narrow it down to seven "perfect" ones.
 During recording sessions, Glaive was assertive in moving away from the hyperpop sound of his previous EP.
 The EP's title was taken from a book of the same name, which Glaive's mother gave him after the death of his family's dog.
 When Glaive had ideas, he would write them in the Notes app to turn them into songs later.
 He wanted to make music that he liked instead of trying to sound like another artist.
 Before traveling to Los Angeles, he made a few songs for the EP in his bedroom that did not make the final track list.

 Composition

 Overview

-Though Glaive is a leading force in the hyperpop genre, NMEs Ben Jolley wrote that All Dogs Go to Heaven "extend[s] far beyond the hyperpop umbrella".
+Though Glaive is an influential hyperpop musician, NMEs Ben Jolley wrote that All Dogs Go to Heaven "extend[s] far beyond the hyperpop umbrella".
 Maxamillion Polo of Ones to Watch said the EP contains "fragments of Midwest emo, emo rap, alternative, Jersey bounce, PC Music, and pop-punk".
 Ross called the EP "hooky, but deft" and said that it pulls from genres such as "Midwest emo, arena pop, and SoundCloud rap".
 Glaive described the production as a middle ground between trap and EDM and called the EP energetic.
 Unlike his earlier music, All Dogs Go to Heaven does not feature pitched-up vocals.